Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 It shows something on the screen.

 # Conclusion
 This is the point that I was wanting to get to, and I am happy here.
-Happy that it can be done, and happy that I have a base project that I can clone
+Happy that it can be done, and happy that I have a base project that I can clone and use as a starting poiny.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjc1MTIzNTcsLTE5MjgwOTk0NTYsLT
-E5NjY5NDE0NjksLTE3MzAyMDE3NzQsMTUzNjU1NTAwNywyNjc1
-MTY2LDEwMTk3MjkyNTEsLTQ1MzkyMTMzMCwzMjExOTA4OTddfQ
-==
+eyJoaXN0b3J5IjpbMTEwMDE3OTYxNCwtMTkyODA5OTQ1NiwtMT
+k2Njk0MTQ2OSwtMTczMDIwMTc3NCwxNTM2NTU1MDA3LDI2NzUx
+NjYsMTAxOTcyOTI1MSwtNDUzOTIxMzMwLDMyMTE5MDg5N119
 -->